DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - New Technology File System (NTFS) used in Windows, uses the DAC model
     - MAC, RBAC, and rule-­based access control) are nondiscretionary models.
 - 5.4.5 Attribute Based Access Control (ABAC) or Policy-Based Access Control
     - ❄️**Attribute-Based Access Control (ABAC)**: an access control paradigm where access rights are granted to users with policies that combine attributes together.
-Attributes used for ABAC often fall into one of four categories: subject attributes like department or title; action attributes like the ability to view, edit, or delete; object attributes that describe the object that can be impacted; and contextual attributes like location, time, or elements.
+Attributes used for ABAC often fall into one of four categories: 🐝subject attributes like department or title; 🐝action attributes like the ability to view, edit, or delete; 🐝object attributes that describe the object that can be impacted; and 🐝contextual attributes like location, time, or elements.
     - A key characteristic of the ABAC model is its use of rules that can include multiple attributes
         - this allows it to be much more flexible than a rule-based access control model that applies the rules to all subjects equally
         - many software-defined networks (SDNs) use the ABAC model